-NEPA requires federal agencies to conduct comprehensive environmental assessments for projects that receive federal funding including highways, energy development, and activities on federal land, to name a few.
-The NEPA process commences when a federal agency proposes a major action that could significantly impact the environment.
-There are Permitting reform is not the only climate solution, but it would significantly advance mitigation, healthy ecosystem, and adaptation projects.

-multiple steps in the NEPA process, beginning with an environmental assessment as to whether the proposed action significantly affects the environment.
+NEPA requires federal agencies to conduct comprehensive environmental assessments for projects that receive federal funding including highways, energy development, and activities on federal land, to name a few.6 The NEPA process commences when a federal agency proposes a major action that could significantly impact the environment.
+There are multiple steps in the NEPA process, beginning with an environmental assessment as to whether the proposed action significantly affects the environment.
 If the project does not, the agency will make a Finding of No Significant Impact determination.
 If the project does significantly affect the environment, the agency must prepare an Environmental Impact Statement (EIS).
 Following the EIS, the agency offers a Record of Decision.